What would cause a giant explosion like this one?

 - Mt.
 Mazama blew its top off and then collapsed, creating Crater Lake in Oregon.

-- What is the deadliest part of an eruption?
+- What is the role of water in an explosive eruption?

 - Why do felsic magmas erupt explosively?